guc-met/milestone-1-team61/README.md

 # Port used 3000

 # routes for HR is '/hr'
-# routes for common functionialities is '/'
+# routes for common functionialities in part 2  is '/'